Quantum spin ice in three-dimensional Rydberg atom arrays: Proposal to realize a quantum spin liquid using Rydberg atoms

 and is independent of the choice of $\bm{x}_0$ for an infinite lattice.
 Evaluating this sum numerically for the pyrochlore lattice, we obtain $h = \delta - 3.46 V$.
 It is useful to separate the total Hamiltonian, Eq.~\eqref{eq:spin_hamiltonian_long_range}, into three parts, $\hat{H}_{\text{ryd}}=\hat{H}_0 + \hat{H}_{\Omega}+\hat{H}_{\text{LR}}$, where

 where $\sum_{\langle i,j \rangle }$ is over nearest-neighbor pairs and $\sum'_{i \neq j}$ in $\hat{H}_{\text{LR}}$ is over the remaining pairs that are not nearest-neighbor (in both $\sum$ and $\sum'$, each pair is counted twice).
-The coefficients of the second, third, and fourth nearest-neighbor interactions are $V/27$, $V/64$, and $V/125$, respectively.
-Since these are small in comparison to $V$, we will drop $\hat{H}_{\text{LR}}$ for the rest of this section because doing so allows us to connect to some previously known results~\cite{hermele2004,shannon2012,Sikora2009}.
+Since the interaction drops very rapidly with distance, we will drop $\hat{H}_{\text{LR}}$ for the rest of this section because doing so allows us to connect to some previously known results~\cite{hermele2004,shannon2012,Sikora2009}.
 We will study the effect of the long-range van der Waals interaction $\hat{H}_{\text{LR}}$ in Sec.~\ref{sec:meanfield}.